OptimizationGuru/react-pulse/README.md

 # Material UI,  Chakra UI, Bootstrap, TailwindCSS, ant-design => CSS Frameworks

 # TailwindCSS uses postCSS behind the scenes to change CSS using JavaScript

+# Higher Order Component is a function that takes a component as input enhances it, modifies it and then returns a new enchanced component

+# Controlled and Uncontrolled Componenets, Lifting the State Up ==> Read about them

+# Lifting the State Up React

+# Props Drilling

+# Redux zustand libraries for statemanagement